 Others find themselves with nowhere to go.
 But that doesn’t mean that you can’t find support.
 The internet is home to a wealth of virtual areas for people to meet and talk about their experiences with rare disease.
 See below for some trusted sources:

 As a free, informal platform Facebook is an ideal place to set up an online support group.
 You don’t need to have a Facebook account to search for groups – although if you do find a relevant group you will need to sign up to join and talk to people.

 If there isn’t a Facebook group for your condition you can always set one up for the next person searching to find.
 It’s a great way to connect with others directly.

-Making contact is an online forum set up by Contact a Family for parents of children with disabilities.
-Just enter your condition into the search function on the Making Contact website and you’ll be able to see how many people have registered under the disease name.
+Contact Online Community is an online forum set up by Contact for parents of children with disabilities.
+Just enter your condition into the search function on the website and you’ll be able to see how many people have registered under the disease name.